joncinque/pomo.fish/README.md

   -d --duration <minutes> Duration of timer (default: 25) -m --message  <message> Message to display on completion (default: 'Time is up!')
-  -n --notify-terminal    Notify on terminal instead of desktop on done -v --verbose            Notify on terminal every minute -h --help               Display this help message
+  -n --notify-terminal    Notify on terminal instead of desktop on done -a --alarm    <file>    Alarm at the end (default: '/usr/share/sounds/freedesktop/stereo/alarm-clock-elapsed.oga') -v --verbose            Notify on terminal every minute -h --help               Display this help message
 ```